benwilcock/cqrs-microservice-sampler/README.md

 This application demonstrates how to build Microservices using the CQRS/ES pattern with Java, Spring Boot, Axon and Docker.
 By following this code sample you'll see how to implement:-

 1. Scalable Microservices using Java and [Spring Boot](http://projects.spring.io/spring-boot/)
-2. Command and Query Responsibility Separation (CQRS) using [Axon Framework](http://www.axonframework.org/)
+2. Command and Query Responsibility Separation (CQRS) using [Axon Framework v2](http://www.axonframework.org/)
 3. Event Sourcing (ES) and Event Driven Architecture using Axon, [MongoDB](https://www.mongodb.com/) and [RabbitMQ](https://www.rabbitmq.com/)
 4. Build, Ship and Run with Containers using [Docker](http://docker.com)